top of page

 In the spring of my senior year at Shenandoah, I auditioned for Franklin Cohen at the Cleveland Institute of Music.
 A graduate from the Paris Conservatory auditioned before me and totally blew me away (this was before YouTube).
 I felt like a fool and resigned myself to teaching.

-Leaving with my Master's degree and new wife, I moved to Roanoke, Virginia, and took over the Band and Orchestra director's job at Ruffner Magnet Junior High School.
+Leaving with my Master's degree and new wife, I moved to Roanoke, Virginia, and took over as Band and Orchestra director at Ruffner Magnet Junior High School.
 I also began substituting with the Roanoke Symphony.
 Four years and a divorce later, I decided to pursue my Doctorate of Musical Arts back at Shenandoah University.
 I auditioned and was accepted.
 (It was close to Dr. Johnston's retirement, and I had hoped I was positioning myself for a possible job.
 It was not to be.)

 Again, I was lucky to have many performance opportunities, including two full recitals with a regular trio ensemble and Mozart's Clarinet Quintet.
 When putting my recitals together, Dr. Johnston once commented, "You don't like doing things the easy way, do you?"
 I was always seeking to play ensemble pieces that featured the clarinet, and scheduling groups of busy musicians for enough rehearsals can be a nightmare.
 Nevertheless, we made them work.

 I auditioned for the Field Band at Fort Meade and made it to the finals.
 Unfortunately, I was told that my timbre would not blend with the group and was rejected.
-Fortunately, the audition was strong enough to automatically qualify me for the next tier command band level.
+Fortunately, the audition was strong enough to automatically qualify me for the next tier of the command band.
 After BASIC training, I was off to the US Army School of Music at Little Creek, back in Tidewater, Virginia, where I grew up!
 While at the school of music, I was asked to play Weber's Concertino as Navy, Marine, and Army conductors auditioned using the school of music band.
-After school, I was sent to Fort Monroe to join the Training and Doctrine Band (TRADOC).
+After school, I was sent to Fort Monroe to join the Training and Doctrine Command Band (TRADOC).

 While at Fort Monroe, I was privileged to play with many strong musicians and great people.
-I was allowed to sit principal and even soloed with the group on tour in Florida (see image above).
+I was allowed to sit as principal and even soloed with the group on tour in Florida (see image above).
 We had numerous chamber groups and opportunities to play.
 I was even invited to play solo during a gazebo performance in the summer.
 Later, I was sent to South Korea.
 I was the principal of that group as well.

 After the Army, I needed a job and took a last-minute position as an elementary music school teacher.
 I had never imagined being an elementary school teacher, but it became the love of my life.
 The kids were fantastic, and even though we constantly complained about scheduling and resources, we did have a decent situation.
 I dug deep into my Sibelius Music Notation software to create teaching resources.
 During this dive, I also began making accompaniments to play with.
 While I did have sporadic opportunities with the Roanoke Symphony, I did not get to play much.
 I missed it.